aredn/documentation/arednGettingStarted/node_admin.rst

     This field allows you to set a specific time of the day (between 00:00 and 23:59) to restart the radio automatically.

   Wireless Watchdog LQM
-    This switch enables restarting Link Quality Manager (LQM) whenever the Wireless Watchdog restarts the radio.
+    This switch enables restarting Link Quality Monitor (LQM) whenever the Wireless Watchdog restarts the radio.
 This feature is ``disabled`` by default.

 PoE and USB Power Passthrough
   These settings will only appear if you have node hardware which supports PoE or USB power passthrough.
 One example is the *Mikrotik hAP ac lite* which provides one USB-A power jack (~5v) as well as PoE power passthrough on Ethernet port 5 (~22v).
 You are allowed to enable or disable power passthrough on nodes with ports that support this feature.